leochartrand/Boids/README.md

     <img width="100%" src="./img/rules.png">
     <br>Figure 1 – The 3 fundamental rules<br>
 </p>

+This model was first implemented in 1986 by Craig Reynolds.
+More information can be found on Reynolds' [website](https://www.red3d.com/cwr/boids/).

 An important aspect of this model is how agents evaluate their velocity depending on the behavior of local flockmates.
 When an agent evaluates its peers, it only considers a certain portion of the flock, i.e. agents within a certain radius (called *neighbors*).
 Thus, as they move, all boids will individually evaluate their own *neighborhood* and readjust their direction.